miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 + this.get('/movies/:id');
 ```

-This is another example of how the ORM helps various parts of Mirage, like Shorthands and Serializers, simplify your server definition.
+This is another example of how the ORM helps various parts of Mirage, like Shorthands and Serializers, work together to simplify your server definition.

 ### Creating and editing related data

-The ORM also makes creating and editing related data easier than if you only used the raw database records.
+The ORM also makes creating and editing related data easier than if you only worked with the raw database records.

 For instance, to create a `Movie` and `Person` with a relationship using only the database, you'd need to do something like this: